Superalloy: Microstructure

 In pure Ni_{3}Al phase Al atoms are placed at the vertices of the cubic cell and form sublattice A. Ni atoms are located at centers of the faces and form sublattice B. The phase is not strictly stoichiometric.
 An excess of vacancies in one of the sublattices may exist, which leads to deviations from stoichiometry.
 Sublattices A and B of the γ' phase can solute a considerable proportion of other elements.
 The alloying elements are dissolved in the γ phase.
 The γ' phase hardens the alloy through the yield strength anomaly.
 Dislocations dissociate in the γ' phase, leading to the formation of an anti-phase boundary.

 Viewed from a <111> direction, this is the effect of a dislocation along <110> passing through the respective structures.
 Note how the APB swaps the order of the supercell of alternating nickel and aluminum atoms above the boundary.

 To give an example, consider a dislocation with a burgers vector of $\frac{a}{2}\left [ 1 \bar{1} 0 \right ]$ traveling along a $\left \{ 1 1 1 \right \}$ slip plane initially in the γ phase, where it is a perfect dislocation in that FCC structure.
 Since the γ' phase is primitive cubic instead of FCC due to the substitution of aluminum into the vertices of the unit cell, the perfect burgers vector along that direction in γ' is twice that of γ.
 For the $\frac{a}{2}\left [ 1 \bar{1} 0 \right ]$ dislocation to enter the γ' phase, it will have to create a high energy anti-phase boundary, which will need another such dislocation along the plane to restore order (as the sum of the two dislocations would have the perfect $a \left [ 1 \bar{1} 0 \right ]$ burgers vector).

 It is thus rather energy prohibitive for the dislocation to enter the γ' phase unless there are two of them in close proximity along the same plane.
 However, the Peach-Koehler force between identical dislocations along the same plane is repulsive, which makes this a less favorable configuration.
-One possible mechanism involved one of the dislocations being pinned against the γ' phase while the other dislocation in the γ phase cross-slips into close proximity of the pinned dislocation from another plane, allowing the pair of dislocations to push into the γ' phase.
+One possible mechanism involves one of the dislocations being pinned against the γ' phase while the other dislocation in the γ phase cross-slips into close proximity of the pinned dislocation from another plane, allowing the pair of dislocations to push into the γ' phase.